 What is meant by ‘their communities’ ?

-As residents are subject to 24/7 surveillance, and deprivation of liberty order and now community deprivation of liberty orders, it can only be the deemed disabled will live and go on accompanied outings to a planned venue in the area they originated from.
+As residents are subject to 24/7 surveillance, and deprivation of liberty order, and in addition, now community deprivation of liberty orders, it can only be the disabled will live and go on accompanied outings to a planned venue in the area they originated from.

-Which meant the disabled, and where they originated from, had to be audited, so in 2013 the Health and Social Care Information Centre published a Learning Disability Census.
+This meant the disabled and where they originated from had to be audited, so in 2013 the Health and Social Care Information Centre published a Learning Disability Census.